zaidnizam/Hacxk-MDjg/README.md

 To get started with Hacxk-MD, follow these steps for various server environments:

-## First, You Need to Obtain a Session 🔐
+## First, Obtain a Session 🔐

 Visit the [Hacxk-MD Session Provider](https://github.com/WhiskeySockets/Baileys) and scan the QR code or enter the pairing code.
 Once completed, the session file will be sent to your paired WhatsApp number.
 Retrieve that session file.

 > [!CAUTION]
-> If QR CODE INVALID Message Comes While Scaning QR Just Restart Your NodeJS Process.
+> If you encounter an "Invalid QR Code" message while scanning, simply restart your NodeJS process.

 > [!NOTE]
 > If a Session folder doesn't exist in your bot, create one.
-Paste the session file into created folder.
+Paste the session file into the created folder.

 The next step is hosting.